MurrayIII/UnicodeMathML/playground/help.md

 * Dictate an equation (Alt+d)
 * Display the Help page (Alt+h)
 * Display the About page (Alt+a)
+* Enter the current Example equation and advance the Example equation ID (Alt+Enter)

 The results for speech, braille and LaTeX are displayed below the input window.
 Dictation results are shown in the input, output, and MathML windows.